GoogleChrome/web.dev/src/site/content/en/learn/pwa/tools-and-debug/index.md

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/aa4SAqNofV2d1nw3btVF.png", alt="Simulator with Safari rendering websites on iPhones and iPad.", width="800", height="376" %}

-To launch the app, once you have installed Xcode, you can open the Simulator in the `Xcode` menu, using `Open Developer Tools` > `Simulator`.
+To launch the app, once you have installed Xcode, you can open the Simulator in the `Xcode` menu, by selecting `Open Developer Tools` then `Simulator`.
 Once in the simulator, you can open Safari as if you are in a real iPhone or iPad.
-You can open other devices from the `File` > `Open Simulator` menu.
+You can open other devices by selecting `File` then `Open Simulator` menu.

 Some useful shortcuts for web developers while using Simulator to test PWAs are: